Embeds ‘Repair, Reuse and Recycle’ concepts in procurement / supply agreements for the benefit of the client, end consumer and environment.

 * [Drafting note: The concept of reuse under the Waste Framework Directive (2008/98/EC) is reserved for something that is not waste and suitable for direct reuse for its original purpose.
 Complying with UK and EU waste law and end-of-waste criteria is a specialist area and that parties using this wording should consider taking advice from an environmental lawyer to ensure that the circular design elements that they are proposing to introduce into their procurement processes or supply chain comply with law in this area.]

-Specification means the description and proposed use of the Product, including the intended customer base of the Product and any specific requirements of the Product, as outlined in Schedule [X].
+Specification means the description and proposed use of the Product, including the intended customer base of the Product and any specific requirements of the Product, as outlined in Schedule [●].

-1.2.1 the Manufacturer shall minimise the volume of resources needed to manufacture the Product [and shall design the product with the aim of reducing its Carbon Footprint];
+1.2.1 minimise [so far as reasonably practicable] the volume of resources needed to manufacture the Product [and design the product with the aim of reducing its Carbon Footprint];

-1.2.2 the Manufacturer shall maximise the volume of secondary raw materials derived from Recycled sources used to manufacture the Product;
+1.2.2 maximise [so far as reasonably practicable] the volume of secondary raw materials derived from Recycled sources used to manufacture the Product;

-1.2.3 the Product is not coated with, does not contain or is not otherwise treated with chemicals or treatments which prevent or make it harder for the Product to be Recycled when it becomes an End-of-Life Product;
+1.2.3 ensure [so far as reasonably practicable] that the Product is not coated with, does not contain or is not otherwise treated with chemicals or treatments which prevent or make it harder for the Product to be Recycled when it becomes an End-of-Life Product;

-1.2.4 the Product shall not contain any microplastics (or plastics which are capable of degrading to form microplastics), glitter, [insert other harmful/ banned materials], and/or any other harmful materials made known to the Manufacturer by the Client and specified in Schedule [X];
+1.2.4 ensure that the Product shall not contain any microplastics (or plastics which are capable of degrading to form microplastics), glitter, [insert other harmful/ banned materials], and/or any other harmful materials made known to the Manufacturer by the Client and specified in Schedule [●];

-1.2.6 the Product shall contain a minimum [insert number]% constituent components and constituent parts that can be easily, and at an economically viable cost, disassembled, removed, refurbished, replaced or repaired; and
+1.2.5 ensure [so far as reasonably practicable] that the Product shall contain a minimum [●]% constituent [components/ parts]* that can be safely, easily** and at an economically viable cost disassembled, removed, refurbished, replaced or repaired; and

-1.2.7 the Manufacturer shall document any know-how and learnings that it creates during the design process of the Product, and the rights in such documents, know-how and learnings shall be owned by the Client pursuant to clause 1.5.
+1.2.6 document any know-how and learnings created during the design process of the Product, and the rights in such documents, know-how and learnings shall be owned by the Client pursuant to clause 1.6.

-1.3 To the extent that the Manufacturer determines that it cannot fulfil the Circular Design Requirements because either the Circular Design Requirements jeopardise the Specification or the Specification prevents the Circular Design Requirements from being fulfilled, the Manufacturer shall promptly make this known to the Client and identify which particular Circular Design Requirements are an issue.
+[1.3 To the extent that the Manufacturer determines, acting reasonably, that it cannot fulfil the Circular Design Requirements* [in clauses 1.2.[●] – 1.2.[●]] because either [the/those] Circular Design Requirements jeopardise the Specification or the Specification prevents [the/those] Circular Design Requirements from being fulfilled, or fulfilled without entailing excessive cost, the Manufacturer shall promptly make this known to the Client and identify which particular Circular Design Requirements are an issue.
 The Client shall then decide whether to: